Like this article?Print This Post

 Questioning Path

 Gnani is more about the questions then the answers?
-Yes, they don’t deny that answers can be arrived at, but getting an answer and clinging to it is not the Gnani way.
+Yes.
+They don’t deny that answers can be arrived at, but getting an answer and clinging to it is not the Gnani way.
 It’s the dynamic of inquiry itself that is their path.

 It’s almost like the question is a mind asana?
 Exactly.

 I wondered if it would serve science better if scientists were gnani-er?
 I would say it would.
-In Japanese “nani” is the word for “what“.
+In Japanese, “nani” is the word for “what“.
 If you are confused about what someone said in Japanese, you respond “nani?”
 Asking “what” isn’t feeding ignorance.
-People often don’t ask because it would reveal they didn’t know and are embarrassed of that.
+People often don’t ask because it would reveal they didn’t know and they are embarrassed of that.
 That is actually the only error, the refusal to engage in inquiry.
 Inquiry doesn’t feed the ego, because it must include the ego.
-In Gnani Yoga if you say “I am this way”, you also have to ask yourself why.
+In Gnani Yoga, if you say “I am this way”, you also have to ask yourself why.

 Can I keep inquiring or must I find a truth and stick with it?
-Obsessiveness is attachment, and in their teachings to be avoided.
+Obsessiveness is attachment, and in their teachings it is to be avoided.
 I would say if you find one truth that isn’t self knowledge, then it won’t serve.
 This is why they have the different paths in Yoga.
 You don’t choose a path, a path has already chosen you.
 It’s your nature.

-Do you?
+I have permission then. :wink: Do you?
 I take permission.
 Then yes, it is a spiritual path and legitimate, not superior, not inferior, but may be best suited to you.

 The trick of all the paths is to find the middle, even the middle of extreme.
 The middle is the heart, and a path with heart is worthy.
 Your heart just needs to be in it, and for some of us our heart is with our mind and not our body.
 That is ok.
 If you are in balance nothing will lack.
 They say in Taoism, which has its own form of Yoga, that for the Sage no great thing is done, but nothing is left undone.
 If on the Gnani path and in balance, you will find that the body comes up, but how you deal with it won’t necessarily be the same as Bhakti.